abdelrahman-elkady/se-tutorial/README.md

 You will also need [nodejs](https://nodejs.org/en/) however we encourage you install node using [nvm](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-with-nvm-node-version-manager-on-a-vps) in this course we use node 5.x at the time of this writing it is 5.6

-We encourage the use of a simple yet plugable text editor such as [sublime text](https://www.sublimetext.com/3).
+We encourage the use of a simple yet pluggable text editor such as [sublime text](https://www.sublimetext.com/3).

-We use google chrome's dev tools in this course - on linux that would be chromium.
+We use Google chrome's dev tools in this course - on linux that would be chromium.

 ## Table of Content

 To visit any lesson type in the terminal

     git checkout lab-n-start

+For end of lab code

+    git checkout lab-n-end

 Where n is the number of the lab.